 In Philip E. High's The Time Mercenaries, a close brush with global thermonuclear war causes Terra to genetically engineer everybody to be natural pacifists incapable of violence.
 Which proves to be a problem when the alien invasion occurs, the engineering also renders them incapable of defending themselves.

 In John Dalmas' The Regiment, a close brush with global thermonuclear war has a related effect.
 They figure the problem is runaway technological advance.
 So they create "the sacrament", which brainwashes people into being neophobes terrified of technological progress.

-In the more mild versions, nobody is automatically indoctrinated.
-The judicial system waits until you have been convicted of a crime.
+In the more mild versions, people are not automatically indoctrinated from birth.
+The judicial system waits until you have been convicted of a non-conformity type crime.
 Then they brainwash you, attempting to "cure" you of criminal behavior.

 The Tom Corbett Space Cadet book ON THE TRAIL OF THE SPACE PIRATES has much the same system as Heinlein.
 Convicted criminals who refuse brainwashing are held on the Prison Asteroid, surrounded by hordes of prison guards and patrolling police rocket ships.
 The asteroid dwellers can opt for psychotherapeutic readjustment at any time, but most are such hard bitten criminals that they'd rather die.

 In the ST:TAS Mudd's Passion at the end of the episode interstellar rogue Harcourt Fenton Mudd resignedly tells Mr. Spock he supposes he'll get rehabilitation therapy for his crimes, again.
 Spock says that he can guarantee it.
 Even though Mudd is a prime example proving said therapy does not work on certain individuals.